 Paradise Towers isn't too bad a story.
 It even sniffs around the borders of being pretty good*.
 The fundamental idea is a Doctor Who twist on J G Ballard's 'High Rise' but with added Richard Briers.
 There's a large, impressive Tower block rotting away and deep in its basement something unpleasant and hungry lurks.
 Into this stumble our heroes Mel and the Doctor.

 The other odd performance is Richard Briers.
-Richard Briers is a bloody good actor and there are moments in 'Paradise Towers' where he shows that, especially when he's playing the rule bound, still alive Chief Caretaker.
-Where I think it goes wrong is when he's playing the zomibified, taken over by Kroagnon Chief Caretaker.
-At that point he seems to be channelling one of Monty Python's Gumbys with all the subtlety and lack of threat that implies.
-To me it looks like over-acting.
+Richard Briers is a bloody good actor and there are moments in 'Paradise Towers' where he shows that, especially when he's playing the rule-bound, still alive Chief Caretaker.
+Where I think it goes wrong is when he's playing the zombified, taken over by Kroagnon Chief Caretaker.
+At that point, he seems to be channelling one of Monty Python's Gumbys with all the subtlety and lack of threat that implies.
+To me, it looks like over-acting.
 And it doesn't make for a memorable villain.

 Elizabeth Spriggs and Brenda Bruce make Tabby and Tilda, two ostensibly sweet old ladies magnificently sinister, although Mel seems a rather skinny thing for them to be so excited about.
 Clive Merrison as the Deputy Chief Caretaker manages to underplay his part in contrast to Richard Briers and is all the better for it.
 One of my favourite scenes in the whole story is the Seventh Doctor's use of the Deputy-Caretaker's rulebook to out-manoeuvre his captors and escape.

-However despite my complaints this isn't a bad story, it just isn't a great one.
-I hadn't watched it since it was first broadcast back in 1987 so it was nice to have a few memories dusted off.
+However despite my complaints, this isn't a bad story, it just isn't a great one.
+I hadn't watched it since the first broadcast back in 1987 so it was nice to have a few memories dusted off.
 I can't see myself rushing to watch it again soon.